sensu/sensu-docs/content/sensu-go/5.18/reference/backend.md

 {{< highlight "RHEL/CentOS" >}}
 $ sudo touch /etc/sysconfig/sensu-backend
 {{< /highlight >}}

      {{< /language-toggle >}}

+2. Make sure the environment variable is named correctly.
+All environment variables controlling Sensu configuration begin with `SENSU_`.

-For any configuration flag you wish to specify as an environment variable, you must prepend `SENSU_`, convert dashes (`-`) to underscores (`_`), and capitalize all letters.
+     To rename a configuration flag you wish to specify as an environment variable, prepend `SENSU_`, convert dashes to underscores, and capitalize all letters.
+     For example, the environment variable for the flag `api-listen-address` is `SENSU_API_LISTEN_ADDRESS`.

+     For a custom test variable, the environment variable name might be `SENSU_TEST_VAR`.

-Then, add the resulting environment variable to the appropriate environment file described above.
+3. Add the environment variable to the environment file (`/etc/default/sensu-backend` for Debian/Ubuntu systems or `/etc/sysconfig/sensu-backend` for RHEL/CentOS systems).
-You must restart the service for these settings to take effect.

-In this example, the `api-listen-address` flag is configured as an environment variable and set to `192.168.100.20:8080`:
+     For example, to create `api-listen-address` as an environment variable and set it to `192.168.100.20:8080`:

      {{< language-toggle >}}

 {{< highlight "Ubuntu/Debian" >}}
 $ echo 'SENSU_API_LISTEN_ADDRESS=192.168.100.20:8080' | sudo tee -a /etc/default/sensu-backend